 It is up to you if you want anyone with you in auditions.
 Typically, your producer and stage manager will be in the room with you.
 It’s always helpful to have another pair of eyes and your stage manager will keep you on track and organized.

 All directors run auditions differently.
 Some ask their actors to bring in pre-prepared monologues, but most provide sides.
 Sides are sometimes from the play itself or from other material that the director decides will be informative for one reason or another.
 Typically, audition sides will be monologues (from the beginning of the play if possible) and callback sides will be dialogue (from later in the play).

 Be efficient, polite, and respectful.
 You can usually tell if you want to call the actor back or not within the first minute or two of the audition.
-No reason to keep her if you’re certain you’re not interested.
-If you want to see more, give her a few notes and ask her to do the piece again.
+No reason to keep them if you’re certain you’re not interested.
+If you want to see more, give them a few notes and ask them to do the piece again.
 Always thank the actor and remind them where and when you’ll be posting callbacks.